 Administrative Offices.
 The administrative offices are located on the second floor of the educational facility to the west of The Commons.
-The staff offices are in this area.

 Educational Facility.
-Northpoint enjoys the use of a beautiful 35,000 sq. ft., educational facility and gymnasium on the property of Grand Rapids First Church.
+Northpoint enjoys the use of a beautiful 35,000 sq. ft. educational facility and gymnasium on the property of Grand Rapids First Church.
 This facility was completely renovated in 2017 and houses nine modern classrooms.